AGM: Frequently asked questions

 For 2026:

-• Dr. Zainab Abdurrahman will provide her final remarks as president
+- Dr. Zainab Abdurrahman provided her final remarks as president

-• Dr. Rebecca Hicks will be installed as president and will deliver her first remarks to the membership
+- Dr. Rebecca Hicks was installed as president and delivered her first remarks to the membership

 This transition is an important part of OMA’s governance cycle and ensures continuity of leadership.